mrspeaker/Omega500/README.md

 ### Ω.Game

 Extend `Ω.Game` to create ya game.
-If you need to do stuff in init, don't forget to pass the init arguments up to the super class:
+If you need to do stuff in init, don't forget to pass the width and height arguments up to the super class:

     var myGame = Ω.Game.extend({